top of page

 Prior to colonization, Polynesians had dynamic partnerships with non-Polynesian (often called "Melanesian") people of Santa Cruz and other islands.
 One recent Premier of Temotu, for example, was the grandchild of a Matema woman.
 Taumako people, including Chief Kaveia, sold voyaging canoes to Chiefs in Graciosa Bay, and other predominantly non-Polynesian Islands.

-To the left, is a map of Vanikoro Island and fringing reef, made by Alex Francois.
+Below is a map of Vanikoro Island and fringing reef, made by Alex Francois.
 Vanikoro residents told Alex the places around the island where 17 named winds are observed.
-These names are similar to named wind positions that Te Aliki Kaveia taught as part of the 32 named wind positions of the what is called Te Nohoanga Te Matangi - an ancient wind positioning knowledge and navigation system used by Taumako and Vaeakau people, and others in the SE Solomon Islands region and by many Polynesian and Austronesian people across Oceania.
+These names are similar to named wind positions that Te Aliki Kaveia taught as part of the 32 named wind positions of the what is called Te Nohoanga Te Matangi - an ancient wind positioning knowledge and navigation system used by Taumako and Vaeakau people, and others in the SE Solomon Islands region and by many Polynesian and Austronesian people across Oceania

-After they have built a voyaging canoe they will use it in a sustainable way and they can sail it to Vanuatu and many other islands.
-Chief Fox’ wife is from Matema.
-His large family, and “tribe,” if you will, has a lot to gain from strengthening their interisand community.
-This can be said of every group and family in Taumako and Outer Reefs.
+Chief Fox’ wife is from Matema, and they work to strengthen the ties between Matema and Taumako.
 Island people thrive when they form and grow larger inter-island communities.
 For this they need voyaging canoes.
 Voyaging canoes = community for everyone in this huge oceanic region.

 118254100_10158866080953799_510875615344